K-Alpine/CV/README.md

 - Self-stigma, chronic pain, and the role of the occupational therapist, 2025
 - Foundations in brain injury rehabilitation, IP

-## Occupational Therapy Prior Experience
+## Occupational Therapy Prior Clinical Experience

-### Holland Bloorview Kids Rehabilitation Hospital, Toronto ON, (July 2009 – August 2011)
-Occupational Therapist: Brain Injury Rehabilitation Team – Inpatient & Outpatient (1.0 FTE)
+**Holland Bloorview Kids Rehabilitation Hospital | Brain Injury Rehabilitation Team – Inpatient & Outpatient (1.0 FTE) | Toronto ON (July 2009 – August 2011)**
 - Impact 1: Managed a clinical caseload, ages 2 to 18yrs, with various types of brain injury, including seizure disorders for inpatient and outpatient service within a large interdisciplinary care team model.
 - Impact 2: Education Program co-facilitator and Mentored University of Toronto OT students.
 - Communication 1: Collaboration & Caseload transfer with other tertiary facilities across the province and nation, along with, community case managers, schools and care providers.